mtgjson/mtgjson-website/docs/faq/index.md

 > ### How can I help, report a bug, etc?
 >
-> You can contribute to the project through the main [MTGJSON repo](https://github.com/mtgjson/mtgjson) or the [MTGJSON website repo](https://github.com/mtgjson/mtgjson-website).
+> You can contribute to the project through the [MTGJSON Repository](https://github.com/mtgjson/mtgjson) or the [Documentation Repository](https://github.com/mtgjson/mtgjson-website).
 If you are a data provider and would like to integrate your data with us, please join our [Discord](https://mtgjson.com/discord).

 > ### How often is the data updated?
 >
 > Builds kick off at **3:00PM ET** taking between 4-5 hours to complete and go live at **9:00PM ET**.

-> ### Can I verify the downloaded files?
+> ### How can I verify the downloaded files?
 >
 > Yes.
-Every file has a SHA-256 file available at the same URL location appended with `.sha256`.
+Every file has a SHA-256 file available at the same location appended with `.sha256`.
 >
 > - **Example:** `https://mtgjson.com/api/v5/AllPrintings.json.sha256`